Paris Metro Line 3bis

-Paris Métro Line 3bis (French: Ligne 3 bis du métro de Paris) is one of the sixteen currently open lines of the Paris Métro.
+Paris Metro Line 3bis (Ligne 3 bis du métro de Paris) is one of the sixteen currently open lines of the Paris Metro.
 This short shuttle connects Gambetta and Porte des Lilas in the 20th arrondissement, east of Paris.
 With a length of 1.3 km and four stations, this is the shortest line currently open in the network.
 It is also the least used line, with just over 1.6 million passengers in 2003, behind Line 7bis's 3.5 million.

 The line was constructed in one block during the 1910s as an extension to Line 3, but the two parts were disconnected in 1971 when Line 3 was extended to Bagnolet - Gallieni, following the same fate as the Danube branch of Line 7 which became Line 7bis four years prior.
 From then on the line, now dubbed 3bis, was operated separately.
 As of 2010, six MF 67 trains, each shortened to three cars, run on the line.